RohitP123/Fake-News-KO/dataset/README.md

 Update:
 Note, for initial experimentation, we used `FakeNewsNet_combined.csv`.
-This is because the labeling for the ISOT dataset is done by identifying reliable vs unreliable sources which makes the dataset flawed.
-We think this because we got a high accurracy (94%) with the combined dataset, and we believe that was the reason why.
+This is because the labeling for the ISOT dataset is based only on the source of the news rather than the content.
+When we ran our initial BERT classifier with ISOT data included, we achieved unrealistically high (>95%) accuracies, which we attribute to the unrealistic labels of the data.
 We switched to `FakeNewsNet_combined.csv` and obtained 84 percent accuracy which you can see from the model_training folder.
+FakeNewsNet creates labels based on per-article reviews rather than just the credibility of the source

 ## Dataset Structure